Ghaznavid–Hindu Shahi Wars: Battle of Ghuzak (987 AD)

 When Sabuktigin ascended the throne in 977, he captured Bost, Qusdar, Bamyan, Tokharistan, Ghur and some frontier parts of Hindu Shahi during his early reign.
 For retaliation, Jayapala arranged big number of troops to attack Ghaznavids around 986-7 AD.
 Sabuktigin met Shahis near the hill called Ghuzak.
 Both forces started to attack each other and fought bravely, but the sudden snowstorm created havoc in the army of Jayapala and he was forced to sue for peace.
 Mahmud who was a prince at that time advised his father to continue fight against Jayapala.
-But Sabuktigin feared that if he continues fight against them then Hindus will burn themselves so all the valuables gifts and rich peace offering he might lose.
+But Sabuktigin feared that if he continued fight against them then Hindus would burn themselves so all the valuables gifts and rich peace offering he might lose.
 Peace was granted to Jayapala and he paid 1,00,000 dirhams, 50 elephants and some frontiers forts to Sabuktigin.
 Sabuktigin annexed the whole of the territory between Lamghan and Peshawar and introduced Islam among the people of this region who were probably followers of Buddhism.

 Sabuktigin kept some relatives of Jayapala as a hostage and also sent some officers with Jayapala to take command of those forts.